 But I’ve learned a lot and I really appreciate you taking the time.
 I know you’re crazy busy.
 You’re involved in so many different things.
 I mean, professional athlete to running this biohacker brand.
 So I really appreciate you being with us.
 Tell us where we can learn more about Ben Greenfield fitness and your podcast and your books that you’ve published.
 Tell us more.

-Ben: Yeah, I mean, you can just Google me.
-You can find my website where I do a podcast and some articles and got a book.
-But yeah, you should, bengreenfieldfitness.com would be probably my top website.
+Ben: You can just Google me.
+You can find my website where I do a podcast, and some articles, and got a book.
+But bengreenfieldfitness.com would be probably my top website.
 So there you go.

-Robyn: Your book, what book would you send the 35 to 65-year old female crowd to?
+Robyn: What book would you send the 35 to 65-year old female crowd to?

-Ben: I like a book that’s like 500 pages of a bunch of biohacks and tools and toys and I recently updated it.
+Ben: I like a book that’s like 500 pages of a bunch of biohacks and tools and toys, and I recently updated it.
 It’s called Beyond Training.
-But honestly, the book of my own that I eat my own dog food off the most, sitting here behind me and it’s a gratitude journal.
-I gratitude every single morning and I publish a gratitude journal that is my own gratitude practice that my wife and my two boys and I use each day.
+But honestly, the book of my own that I eat my own dog food off the most, sitting here behind me, is a gratitude journal.
+I gratitude every single morning, and I publish a gratitude journal that is my own gratitude practice that my wife and my two boys and I use each day.
 It’s called the Christian Gratitude Journal.
 That one’s pretty easy to find too.
 You could just Google it or find it on Amazon.
-But I think that that’s almost like changing a lot of people’s lives more than the big thick book on biohacking.
+But I think that that’s almost changing a lot of people’s lives more than the big thick book on biohacking.
 So that one’s at christiangratitude.com.
-But I’m just as proud of that one and feel like it’s producing a positive difference in a lot of people’s lives so that would be a good one to check out if you you like that woo woo stuff and that whole idea of optimizing your spirit each morning.
+But I’m just as proud of that one and feel like it’s producing a positive difference in a lot of people’s lives, so that would be a good one to check out if you you like that woo woo stuff, and that whole idea of optimizing your spirit each morning.
 It’s a good little read.

 Robyn: We love that.
 We’re two woos around here, not one.
 So thank you so much for being with us Ben Greenfield.